common name: Schaus swallowtail

 Larvae: The mature larvae are brown with cream and yellow lateral patches, a white patch on the posterior end and several longitudinal rows of blue spots.
 Early instar larvae are predominately brown with a cream saddle and a white posterior patch.
 They resemble bird or lizard droppings.
 The osmeterium is white.

 Figure 3.
-Eggs of the Schaus swallowtail, Heraclides aristodemus ponceanus (Schaus), on wild lime, Zanthoxylum fagara (L.) Sarg.
+Larva of the Schaus swallowtail, Heraclides aristodemus ponceanus (Schaus), on wild lime, Zanthoxylum fagara (L.) Sarg.
 (Rutaceae).
 Photograph by Jaret C. Daniels, University of Florida.

 Pupae: The compact pupae are brown with a bark-like pattern.
 They are attached to a twig or other substrate with a silken pad at the posterior and a silken girdle around the middle.
 The pupae overwinter.

 The Schaus swallowtail produces one generation each year from April to July, with the peak flight typically from mid-May to mid-June.
 Adult emergence and reproduction is correlated with the beginning of the Florida rainy season but pupae may remain in diapause for more than one year if optimal weather conditions are not present.

 Compared to most swallowtails, the adults have a slow, leisurely flight and adeptly maneuver through the dense hardwood hammock vegetation.
 The females lay the green eggs singly on the new growth of wild lime, Zanthoxylum fagara (L.)Sarg.
 (Rutaceae) and sea torchwood, Amyris elemifera L. (Rutaceae).
 The developing larvae feed primarily on young foliage.